 Two days exploring the wild expanse of Dartmoor, Including the oaks of Wistmans woods, Haytor, granite tramways and the almost subterranean quarries having over time been reclaimed by nature.

 4th, 5th July

 I did not know it was the earth I loved Until I tried to live there in the clouds.

-Three days in the heart of the South Downs, based in a renovated 16th century tithe barn.
-Exploring the landscape which inspired the writing of Edward Thomas and Gilbert White.
+Three days in the heart of the South Downs, exploring the landscape which inspired the writing of Edward Thomas and Gilbert White.
 Locations will include exploring the intimacy between the beech hangers, field patterns and chalk Down lands and the expansive sky's and distant views found at Winchester old Hill.